At the Mercy of Likes: How Social Media Fuels Social Anxiety

 And, most importantly, how do we feel about getting or not getting more likes?

-Let’s explore more links between social media and social anxiety and find out how to reduce the negative social media effects.
+Let’s explore more links between social media and social 3.7 billion people and find out how to reduce the negative social media effects.

 First, what is social anxiety?